Manoug Parikian

-Manoug Parikian (15 September 1920 - 24 December 1987) was a British concert violinist and violin professor.
+Manoug Parikian (15 September 1920 – 24 December 1987) was a British concert violinist and violin professor.

 Early life

 Parikian was born in Mersin to Armenian parents.
 He studied in London.

 Career

-Parikian made his solo début in 1947 and led several orchestras - the Liverpool Philharmonic (1947–48), London's Philharmonia Orchestra (1949–57), the Yorkshire Sinfonia from 1976 to 1978 - and was musical director of the Manchester Camerata from 1980 to 1984.
+Parikian made his solo début in 1947 and led several orchestras: the Liverpool Philharmonic (1947–1948), London's Philharmonia Orchestra (1949–1957), the Yorkshire Sinfonia 1976–1978.
+He was musical director of the Manchester Camerata from 1980–1984.
 He also led the English Opera Group Orchestra between 1949 and 1951, and participated in various Aldeburgh Festival concerts as a chamber musician as well as in opera productions.

 He was an admired teacher at the Royal Academy of Music.
-He also championed contemporary composers, many of whom wrote works for him: examples include Thea Musgrave's Colloquy (1960), Gordon Crosse's Violin Concerto No. 2, Alexander Goehr's Violin Concerto (1961–62) and Hugh Wood's Violin Concerto.
+He also championed contemporary composers, many of whom wrote works for him: examples include Thea Musgrave's Colloquy (1960), Gordon Crosse's Violin Concerto No. 2, Alexander Goehr's Violin Concerto (1961–1962) and Hugh Wood's Violin Concerto.

-Benjamin Britten also composed for Parikian a cadenza to Mozart's Adagio for Violin and Orchestra K261 in 1951, and was assisted by Parikian when revising the solo part of his own violin concerto, originally composed in 1938-39.
+Benjamin Britten also composed for Parikian a cadenza to Mozart's Adagio for Violin and Orchestra K261 in 1951, and was assisted by Parikian when revising the solo part of his own violin concerto, originally composed in 1938–1939.